Mass Layoffs at Off the Waffle

 Camilla Ferry, who quit June 26, messaged the chat.
 “I have tried to understand and come to terms with your stance on staying apolitical as a business but I really consider the Black Lives Matter movement as a human rights issue and not something to leverage one way or another for your own personal profit.”

-“Yeah I get it.
-But what about Native American Lives?
-Jewish Lives?
-White Christian Lives?
-BLM really lights me up and from what I can tell has only caused more divisiveness,” Orian replied.
+Orian responded to the concerns of Ferry and other employees with an “All Lives Matter” type rhetoric, saying that the Black Lives Matter movement was causing divisiveness more than unity.
 Orian is a Jewish man who immigrated from Israel, and says that he has experienced his own share of discrimination against him for his ancestry.

 On June 18 Orian laid off Elisa Paden, who did HR and social media work for him, citing financial struggles for the restaurant.